List of The Expendables characters: Barney Ross

 In the third film, Barney and his crew, now reinforced by veteran member Doctor Death, are sent to take down an arms dealer who turns out to be Expendables co-founder Conrad Stonebanks.
 The mission ends in disaster and Hale Caesar is severely injured.
 Barney is tasked by CIA agent Drummer to arrest Stonebanks and deliver him to the Hague for war crimes; Ross subsequently forms a new Expendables team, disbanding the former members.
-The new team is initially successful, catching Stonebanks during a deal in Poland, but they captured when Stonebanks' lackeys come to rescue him.
+The new team is initially successful, catching Stonebanks during a deal in Poland, but they were captured when Stonebanks' lackeys come to rescue him.
 Barney initially plans to go after Stonebanks accompanied only by ex-mercenary Galgo, but the old team rejoins him on a mission to take down Stonebanks in Asmenistan.
 Barney confronts Stonebanks on the floor level of a demolished hotel in a fist fight that ends with Barney fatally shooting Stonebanks and narrowly escaping the collapsing building.

 Barney is very close to his teammates and often worries over their safety, showing great remorse over the death of Billy the Kid and even disbanding his former team after Hale Caesar is hospitalised.
 He also expresses some regret when it comes to his life choices; when Billy states his intention to retire and live with his girlfriend, Barney shows no ill will towards him and commends his choice, stating that he would likely do the same if given the choice.
 His signature weapon is a revolver pistol, which he keeps hidden in a holster behind him in order to take targets by surprise, and is also an expert pilot.
 Barney has an affinity for skulls, which feature prominently in his personal effects.
 The most notable of these is his lucky ring, which he gives to Hale Caesar while he recovers in hospital.